What To Know About The Prevalence Of Eating Disorders And Peer Pressure

 Why might teens and young adults be at a greater risk of eating disorders than others?
 Peer pressure may be part of the answer.
 During young adulthood, the brain normally undergoes a variety of changes that can make people sensitive to social interactions.

 As a result, young adults may be especially vulnerable to peer pressure—including pressure to look a certain way.
-This pressure may affect teens’ body image and self-esteem, leading them to turn to disordered eating as a way to fit in.
+This pressure may affect teens’ body image and self-esteem, leading them to turn to disordered eating as a way to fit in with their peers.

 Young adults may also face increasing peer pressure over the internet, with some surveys finding that 90% of teens ages 13 to 17 have used social media